sswam/allemande/doc/nsfw/guide_nsfw.md

 In addition to general features, which you can read about in the [User Guide](/guide), Ally Chat has many features for adult entertainment!

-- **Separate SFW and NSFW Zones**: Adult users with access can explore the NSFW zone.
+- **Separate NSFW Zones**: Adult users with access can explore the NSFW zone.
-- You can get to the NSFW zone by entering "nsfw" in the room name, or clicking <i class="bi-explicit"></i> the E button in the <i class="bi-compass"></i> **Nav** menu (advanced mode).
+- You can get to the NSFW zone by entering "nsfw" in the room name, or clicking <i class="bi-explicit"></i> the E button.
 - We value free speech, and include access to various uncensored AIs.
-- We do not monitor or restrict your private use of Ally Chat.
+- We do not normally monitor or restrict your private use of Ally Chat.
-- Your use is necessarily recorded in chat histories.
-For private rooms, we can wipe these on request.
+- Your chats are stored on the server.
+We can wipe them on request.
-- We ask that you keep adult content in the NSFW zone, or in private chat, and follow a few rules.

-Please message Sam for free access and a demo / tour.
+Please message Sam for access and a demo / tour.
 We hope you'll like it!

 You can watch a [demo video](https://allemande.ai/demo).

 If you'd like to support us, you can [become a patron](https://www.patreon.com/allychatx) (NSFW Patreon).

-Paying users enjoy higher limits, and custom feature requests.
-You can come up with good ideas, and help make Ally Chat awesome. 🔥
+Please give feedback and share your ideas, to help make Ally Chat awesome. 🔥

-## Rules for Adult Content
+## Rules

-- The NSFW zone is for adults over the age of 18 only.
-- Breaking the content rules can put the owner and the service at risk.
+Breaking these rules can put the owner and the service at risk.
+If unsure, ask.

+- You must be 18+ for the NSFW zone.
+- No illegal content: underage, NCII, deepfake, piracy.
-- Content in the main public rooms, outside the NSFW zone, must be PG and family-friendly.
+- No NSFW content in the SFW public rooms.
-- CSAM is illegal and not allowed in the app.
-This includes text chat and image generation.
-- Making sexualised images of real people without their consent is illegal and not allowed in the app.
-- Do not upload private sexual images of real people without their consent.
-- Do not upload any illegal material.
-- Doxxing or sharing private information without consent is not allowed.
-- Hate-speech is not allowed.
-In a private fictional context, hate-speech is allowed.
-- Please be friendly if you engage with other users.
-No bigotry or kink-shaming.
+- No hate-speech, shaming, or doxxing.
-- Copyright infringement is not allowed.
+- Do not incite crime.

-- Role-playing around illegal activities (other than CSAM) is allowed, but promoting real-life illegal activities is illegal and not allowed.
-- These rules might be updated in future.
+If your account is suspended, please contact Sam to review.

 ## Topless Pictures of Characters 🔥